great-expectations/great_expectations/docs/terms/expectation.md

 Fear not!
 Great Expectations is designed for customization and extensibility.

 Building custom Expectations is easy and allows your custom logic to become part of the validation, documentation, and even profiling workflows that make Great Expectations stand out.
-See the guide on [creating custom Expectations](/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_expectations) for more information on building Expectations and updating Data Context configurations to automatically load batches of data with custom Data Assets.
+See the guide on [creating custom Expectations](/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_expectations) for more information on building Expectations and updating <TechnicalTag relative="../" tag="data_context" text="Data Context" /> configurations to automatically load <TechnicalTag relative="../" tag="batch" text="Batches" /> of data with custom <TechnicalTag relative="../" tag="data_asset" text="Data Assets" />Data Assets.

 ### Distributional Expectations